 Giga has also provided support to several countries globally to map school location data using Artificial Intelligence (AI) in cases where that data was not accurate, unavailable or difficult to collect physically.
 Giga has used AI and high-resolution satellite imagery to add 23,000 unmapped schools to the map in Kenya, Sierra Leone, Rwanda, Niger, Honduras, Ghana, Kazakhstan and Uzbekistan and about 20,000 schools in Sudan.

-Rwanda and Kenyan:Benin and Zimbabwe : Identifying optimal ways to connect the unconnected through infrastructure maps
+Benin and Zimbabwe : Identifying optimal ways to connect the unconnected through infrastructure maps

 In Benin, Giga supported an infrastructure/connectivity gaps analysis.
 Giga created a multilayered infrastructure map that displays school geolocations with infrastructure attributes such as distance to fiber nodes, towers and mobile coverage.
 This has provided evidence, visuals and proposals to the Government on the best technologies to connect specific schools.
 Further analysis is planned to provide cost scenarios based on a set of optimal connectivity technologies and will further support Government decisionmaking on where to develop ICT infrastructure and which areas/regions should be strategically prioritized while considering economies of scale and budgets.
 It is a powerful tool for building proposals and investment cases for donors, telecommunication companies and investors.
 A similar infrastructure analysis has been conducted in Zimbabwe, and it already includes some preliminary cost estimates to connect unconnected schools to the Internet.
 Giga is continuing to work with the Postal & Telecommunications Regulatory Authority of Zimbabwe (POTRAZ) to validate infrastructure cost data and refine the cost estimates.